Who makes charitable giving decisions?

 Age, having children under 18, religion, and education affect charitable decision making.
 Other factors that affect charitable decision making include home ownership, number of children, wealth, and relative income.

-- The way in which households decide on charitable giving affects the average amounts given.
+- The way in which households decide on giving affects the average amounts given.

 Households where the man decides tend to give the most, and households where individuals decide separately the least.
 Couples who donate jointly give significantly higher proportions of their household incomes than those in which one partner makes the decision alone.